AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/code-based/tutorial.md

 The [Proposition](../public-classes/proposition.md) object returned in the completion handler encapsulates the content specified for the corresponding surface, as well as information needed for tracking interactions with the content.
 Multiple `Proposition` objects can be returned for a single surface based on the number of campaigns configured for it in Adobe Journey Optimizer.
 Each `Proposition` object in turn can contain multiple items, represented by the [PropositionItem](../public-classes/proposition-item.md) class, based on how the campaign's content is defined.
 To access the content, iterate through the list of `PropositionItem` present in the returned list of `Proposition`.
 The `SchemaType` of the `PropositionItem` indicates the type of content it contains and can be used to determine how to render or interpret the returned content.
 The `PropositionItem` class contains helper functions to access the different types of supported content.

-The following example shows how to iterate through the propositions returned earlier and display content of type HTML in a WebView.
-The code is solely for demonstrating the functionality offered by the SDK and should not be considered as the only way to use the returned propositions.
-Please adapt the solution to suit the needs of your application.
+The following example shows how to iterate through the propositions returned earlier and retrieve the HTML content.
+Please adapt the solution to suit the needs of your application and use the returned proposition content appropriately.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>